-Current estimates are that nearly 11% of child-bearing age women are affected.
-The management of infertility may require diagnostic procedures, surgical or drug treatments, and/or various levels of assisted reproductive technology (ART), including in vitro fertilization (IVF).
+Current estimates are that 1 in 8 U.S. couples struggle to conceive and needed medical treatment.
+The management of infertility may require diagnostic procedures, surgical or drug treatments, and/or various levels of assisted reproductive technology (ART), including intrauterine insemination and in vitro fertilization (IVF).

 Louisiana law does not require insurers to cover the very treatments that will help a woman conceive.

 What is the situation in Louisiana?
 By law, insurers must cover underlying medical conditions but are not required to cover fertility medications, IVF, or sterilization reversal.
 If a medical condition exists, evaluation and management of that condition is generally covered.
 The law reads, in part, as follows:

 “Any health insurance policy, contract or plan… contracted for in this state on or after January 1, 2002 shall not exclude coverage for the diagnosis and treatment of a correctable medical condition otherwise covered…solely because the condition results in infertility.”
 (Louisiana State Law Subsection 215.23, Acts 2001, No. 1045, redesignated from R.S.
 22:215.23 by Acts 2008, No.415, effective January 1, 2009)

 The key issue is that infertility itself is not considered an underlying medical condition.
 Therefore, the most common scenario for most Louisianians is no insurance coverage for diagnosis or treatment of infertility.
 While this may sound discouraging, it does give patients the freedom to choose their provider and pathway themselves.